jrmenzel/vimix_os/docs/kernel/overview/object_orientation.md

 # Object Orientation in the Kernel

 Some objects (like [devices](../devices/devices.md)) use object orientation to inherit from common base classes.
+All objects derived from `kobject` are managed in a tree.

 ## Methods